The intrinsic cohomology ring of the universal compactified Jacobian over the moduli space of stable curves: Compactified Jacobians

 \section{Compactified Jacobians}

-We proceed to integral locally planar curves and their compactified Jacobians.
+In this section, we consider integral locally planar curves and their compactified Jacobians.
 We begin by reviewing results in \cite{MSY} which provide a new characterization of the perverse filtration on the cohomology of a compactified Jacobian family and establish its multiplicativity.
-We then prove that the associated graded with respect to the perverse filtration has a ring structure which is independent of the degree of the compactified Jacobian; see Theorem \ref{thm:mainint} and Corollary \ref{cor:mainint}.
+We then prove that the associated graded with respect to the perverse filtration has a ring structure which is independent of the degree of the compactified Jacobian; see Theorem~\ref{thm:mainint} and Corollary \ref{cor:mainint}.